ProfDorukTan/Semiconductor-Device-Simulator/README.md

 ## Introduction

+Program might be broken, if you would like to use it you can contact me.
+I am writing this because I see it getting checked once in a while.

 This is a simulator software repository for semiconductor devices and is implemented in C++.
 The simulator is designed to be easy to use and to be easily extendable.
 It is intended for use in teaching environments but can also be utilized for research purposes.

 ## Referencing

-This work is described in the dissertation written by Doruk Tan Atila, titled "A Novel Approach to Modelling of MOS Devices – Development of a Simulation Tool for MOSFET Analysis".
+This work is described in the dissertation written by Doruk Tan Atila, titled "A Novel Approach to Modelling of MOS Devices â€“ Development of a Simulation Tool for MOSFET Analysis".
 The dissertation is available in the repository.

 ## How to Add a New Model